scokobro/professional-identity/profIdent-draft1.md

 As a route to employment an education in journalism can be all but irrelevant, as [@Cooper-Chen:1997a p22] suggests, company recruitment relies on testing general skills (general knowledge, literacy) so a degree from *any* department in a prestigious university may be worth more than specialist knowledge from a less prestigious institution.
 Theses attitudes and the expectations of media employers - virtually no value attached to any sort of university-based journalistic education [@Fujita:2004 p1] in Japan seems to go back to at least the 1930s[@Uchikawa:2003 p14].

-Fujita points to changes in the environment for perceived shortcomings of the OJT system that led to the debate about the role of journalist education in Japan in the later 1990s and early 00s - the increasing use of technology at all levels of newspaper production and the increased pressure on workers which left little time for senior reporters to train new staffers.[@Fujita:2004 p3]
+Fujita points to changes in the environment for perceived shortcomings of the 'on-the-job training' (OJT) system that led to the debate about the role of journalist education in Japan in the later 1990s and early 00s - the increasing use of technology at all levels of newspaper production and the increased pressure on workers which left little time for senior reporters to train new staffers.[@Fujita:2004 p3]

-Thsi debate took place in reaction to a number of incidents (plagiarism[^plag], invasions of privacy, 'overheated' herd reporting (*media sukuramu*), libel)[@Ikuta:2004 p1].
+This debate took place in reaction to a number of incidents (plagiarism[^plag], invasions of privacy, 'overheated' herd reporting (*media sukuramu*), libel)[@Ikuta:2004 p1].
 Ikuta also identifies the pressures of adapting to new technologies as a root cause in the drop in journalistic standards.

 [^plag]: About one-third of an article in the 8 Jun 2000 edition on the *Asahi Shimbun* was found to have been plagiarised from the local *Chugoku Shimbun* by a reporter in the Hiroshima office.[@Shibata:2003 p137]

 Ikuta describes the actual content of OJT at the +as; new employs spend four or five years at a local office where theier development can be overseen trained by experienced reporters, traditionally the local office would be a mix of new, middle career and 'veteran' rporters.
 However Ikuta argues that this system broke down due to the HR policy of concentrating middle-career reporters in the head offices, which led to an over-reliance on early-career reporters in local bureaus. (ibid. p224/1180)

 # Living the ideology?

+This section surveys how the five aspects of the journalistic ideology outlined by Deuze(see above) are materialsied in Japan; it concentrates on 'ethics' and 'autonomy' as areas which can be seen to have a particularly significant impact on journalistic practise.

+I will deal with the less controversial aspects - public service, objectivity, and immediacy - before moving on.

 ## Public service